PTA Program Specific Information

 - Proof of health insurance

-Students who do not submit these forms by the due date will not be able to start and/or remain in the limited enrollment classes of the PTA Program.
+Students who do not submit these forms by the due date will not be able to start and/or remain in the technical courses of the PTA Program.
 Exceptions may be made under extenuating circumstances, subject to review by the PTA program director and the Academic Coordinator of Clinical Education (ACCE).
 Any request for an exception must be communicated to the ACCE well in advance of the due date.

 - Tuition Cost and Fee Schedule: Varies